tbm/homepage/pages/debian/loongson/fulong/index.md

 ---
-title: "Debian on Lemote's Fulong mini-PC"
+title: Debian on Lemote's Fulong mini-PC
 nav: Fulong mini-PC
 description: "Information about running Debian on Lemote's Fulong mini-PC"
 keywords: [Debian, Lemote, Fulong, Fulong mini-PC, Loongson, Godson, MIPS, CPU]
 ---

-<h1>Debian on the Fulong mini-PC</h1>

 The Fulong Miniature Computer (mini-PC) is an inexpensive computer based on the Loongson chip.
 It features: